GREAT BASS ALBUMS

 https://www.youtube.com/watch?v=iAIxUvd8gWo

-There's a Riot Goin' On (Sly and the Family Stone)
+There's a Riot Goin' On (Sly & the Family Stone)

 https://www.youtube.com/watch?v=hoPJZ4UMm7E&list=PLNPGM2D7aODcuiDxQCy1qsp3iyHne6Wn2&index=1